OptimFinance/constitutions/odao-delta.md

 The fear and greed cycle repeats ad infinitum.

 ## Section 1.4

-Accept the differences, focus on the limit.

-## Section 1.5

 See the direction, understand the change, feel its momentum.